gregneagle/mactech-cocoa-python-demo/README.md

 **What's this?**

-This repo contains sample code that corresponds with my MacTech article on Cocoa-Python.
+This repo contains sample code that corresponds with my 2013 MacTech articles on Cocoa-Python.